tenzir/tenzir/web/docs/use-vast/ingest/README.md

 data semantics.
 :::

-The `infer` command attempts to deduce a [schema][schemas], given a sample of data.
+The `infer` command attempts to deduce a schema, given a sample of data.
 For example, consider this JSON data:

 import MissingDocumentation from '@site/presets/MissingDocumentation.md';